syncfusion-content/uwp-docs/uwp/Carousel/Getting-Started.md

 ## Setting content for CarouselItems

 Content property helps to set the content for SfCarouselItem. `SfCarouselItem` is a ContentControl so that any object can be added as its content.
-Here images are set as the content of UWP Carousel items.
+Here images are set as the content of carousel items.

 {% tabs %}